 What is CSV?

-Validation is vital for the safe and efficient production of medical products; it is when data from testing is gathered to show that the manufacturing processes are following regulation and consistently producing reliable results.
+Validation is vital for the safe and efficient production of medical products; it is when data from testing is gathered to show that the manufacturing processes are following regulations and consistently producing reliable results.

 What does a CSV engineer do?

-Responsible for planning, writing and reviewing computer protocols, CSV engineers make sure that all GxP computer-based systems operate correctly.
+Responsible for planning, writing and reviewing computer protocols, CSV engineers ensure that all GxP computer-based systems operate correctly.

 Day to day, they will:

 Compile and review validation data

 Write and review validation documentation and protocols

 Implement process upgrades

 Keep on top of field advancements and updates to regulations

 How do I become a CSV engineer?

-However, with it being a particularly specialised pathway, you may need to look into further specialist training, or gain relevant experience with validation software within a related CQV role.
+However, with it being a particularly specialised pathway, you may need to look into further specialist training or gain relevant experience with validation software within a related CQV role.